Gunfire erupts in Lebanese town south of capital, state media says

 NNA said an army patrol had deployed to the Khaldeh area to calm the situation, but gave no further details.

-Last week's clashes in Khaldeh between Sunni Muslims and Shi'ites had prompted a flurry of contacts among Lebanese politicians seeking to contain tensions.
+Last week's clashes in Khaldeh between Sunni Muslims and Shi'ites, in which a 13-year-old boy was killed, had prompted a flurry of contacts among Lebanese politicians seeking to contain tensions.

+A security source said the brother of one of those involved in Thursday's confrontation came to the area on Monday, angering the Sunni Arab tribe to which the boy belonged.
+They shot at the building he was visiting.

+The tribe last week accused members of the Shi'ite group Hezbollah of opening fire, a charge it categorically denied.

 French President Emmanuel Macron is currently visiting Lebanon to press for the formation of a government that can enact long-demanded reforms to help Lebanon exit an economic meltdown compounded by last month's Beirut port blast.